‘Wonder Woman’ Stirs More Hate With Gal Gadot’s Shaved Pits

 Everyone seems to be in agreement that Gal Gadot should be left unaltered in that scene.

-Lynda Carter must be thanking the powers that be for no internet, during the run of 1975’s Wonder Woman.
+Lynda Carter must be thanking the powers that be for no internet during the run of 1975’s Wonder Woman.

 Wonder Woman Fans Speak Up About The Gal Gadot Armpit Controversy